Basis-Theory/basistheory-integration-guides/collections/guides/collect_cards_react/index.md

 ## Next steps

 The Token you've created from your frontend application can be used in a variety of ways from within your system, check out a few of those below:
-- You can fetch the card data later in your server, using a Server-to-Server Application Key (<a href="https://portal.basistheory.com/applications/create?type=server_to_server&permissions=token%3Apci%3Aread%3Alow&name=Card+Retriever" target="_blank">click here to create one</a>) to call [Get an Atomic Card API](https://docs.basistheory.com/api-reference/#atomic-cards-get-an-atomic-card);
+- You can fetch the card data later in your server, using a Server-to-Server Application Key (<a href="https://portal.basistheory.com/applications/create?type=server_to_server&permissions=token%3Apci%3Aread%3Alow&name=Card+Retriever" target="_blank">click here to create one</a>) to call [Get a Token API](https://docs.basistheory.com/api-reference/#tokens-get-a-token);
 - Call one of our [Reactors](https://docs.basistheory.com/api-reference/#reactors) to process that card data.
-[Here is how to charge a card with Node.js](/guides/collect-atomic-cards-with-elements/#setup-and-use-a-token-reactor);
+[Here is how to charge a card with Node.js](/guides/collect-cards-with-elements/#setup-and-use-a-token-reactor);
 - Make a third party API request with the raw data through our [Proxy](https://docs.basistheory.com/api-reference/#proxy).
 Feel free to [contact us](mailto:support@basistheory.com?subject=CardElement%20and%20Proxy%20usage) for more information on how to do it.

 ## See it in action